Skip to content

 About the Author

-I’m a Staff Software Engineer based in the Sacramento area of Northern California, with over fifteen years of experience building software across very different layers of the stack — from firmware that runs before the operating system to large-scale web platforms used by real customers every day.
-My career didn’t follow a straight line, and that’s exactly what shaped how I think about systems today.
+I’m a Staff Software Engineer based in Rocklin, California, with over fifteen years of experience building software for Silicon Valley companies — work that has spanned very different layers of the stack, from firmware that runs before the operating system to large-scale web platforms used by real customers every day.
+My career hasn’t followed a straight line, and that winding path is exactly what shaped how I think about systems.

-I started deep in BIOS and UEFI firmware at Dell, debugging engineering issues on servers, storage, and switches.
-From there I moved into distributed system development, then into backend services, and eventually into full-stack web development to work closer to products, users, and impact.
-That transition reshaped how I think about engineering: not just how things work, but why they matter.
+I started out deep in BIOS and UEFI firmware at Dell, debugging issues across servers, desktops, laptops, storage, and switches.
+From there I moved into distributed systems, then backend services, and eventually frontend web development — each step bringing me closer to products, users, and impact.
+Working across every layer taught me to ask not only how a system works, but why it matters.

-Today I work as a Staff Software Engineer at BILL in San Jose, leading frontend architecture and authentication/identity work for the company’s Spend & Expense product line.
-Before BILL, I led GraphQL backend and federation work at Rivian, built secure conversational AI features at Infinitus Systems, designed authentication systems on AWS Cognito at Kind Health, and spent six years at Dell spanning firmware, hardware bring-up, and web development through their Enterprise Rotation Program.
+Today I’m a Staff Software Engineer at BILL in San Jose, where I lead frontend architecture and authentication and identity work for the company’s Spend & Expense product line.
+Before BILL, I led GraphQL backend and federation work at Rivian, built customer-portal and conversational-AI features at Infinitus Systems, designed authentication systems on AWS Cognito at Kind Health, and spent six years at Dell spanning firmware, hardware bring-up, and web development.

-I’ve worked as a backend engineer, frontend engineer, and full-stack engineer, designing APIs, GraphQL platforms (including Federation), distributed systems, and user-facing applications.
+I’ve worked as a backend, frontend, and full-stack engineer, designing APIs, GraphQL platforms (including Federation), distributed systems, and the user-facing applications on top of them.
 I’ve helped build enterprise-scale products, supported high-stakes launches, and worked across teams with very different constraints — from fast-moving startups to regulated industries.

 Along the way I’ve learned that good software engineering is less about chasing trends and more about fundamentals: clear thinking, solid abstractions, and an honest understanding of trade-offs.
 That bias toward fundamentals is what shaped this site.